-- Passport, valid for 6 months beyond your estimate return date to the US - Travel itinerary with addresses, receipts, copy of tickets - Credit and debit cards, including the one you used the purchase your airplane ticket - Yellow fever vaccine card, copies of all your prescriptions
+- Passport, valid for 6 months beyond your estimate return date to the US - Travel itinerary with addresses, receipts, copy of tickets.
+Bring a copy of your return ticket itinerary as occasionally Customs asks to see this. - Credit and debit cards, including the one you used the purchase your airplane ticket - Yellow fever vaccine card, copies of all your prescriptions